 will contact you to arrange a start-up discussion, when we will agree a timetable for progress reporting and grant payment requests.
 You will need to deliver your project in line with the proposals set out in your application.
-We advancing and alert us to any issues.
-We will be monitoring your progress against the approved purposes of our grant and any areas of risk we have identified.
-This will help us to understand how well the delivery is delivery phase We have appointed David Lambert to carry out project management monitoring of your delivery phase on our behalf.
+We delivery phase We have appointed David Lambert to carry out project management monitoring of your delivery phase on our behalf.
 He will become your main point of contact with HLF during your the activity plan and wider interpretation of the two sites on our behalf.
-We have appointed Sita Brand as a mentor to provide advice and guidance with regard to obtain our permission to start the delivery phase
+We have appointed Sita Brand as a mentor to provide advice and guidance with regard to